-There are a range of financial options available if you’re considering studying with us – including tuition fee and maintenance loans, scholarships and bursaries.
+For full time undergraduate students there are a range of financial options available if you’re considering studying with us – including tuition fee and maintenance loans, scholarships and bursaries.
 The Student Loan Company’s student finance calculator (opens in new window) is a useful tool to see how much you could receive.

 Costs and Fees